terrajobst/AspNetCore.Docs.pl-pl/aspnetcore/migration/mvc.md

 * filtry

-* Zaloguj się we/wy tożsamości (będzie to w następnym samouczku.)
+* Zaloguj się we/wy tożsamości (jest to realizowane w następnym samouczku.)

 ## <a name="controllers-and-views"></a>Kontrolery i widoki